mrinalwahal/portfolio/content/en/posts/dictionary.md

 1. Consciousness - simulation of contents inside our attention.
 1. God - self that spans multiple minds.
 1. Culture - shared principles decided upon consensus (or principled negotiation amongst agents of society) to efficiently achieve shared terminal goals.
+1. Attention - Ability to focus on a certain location.
+1. Context - cache storage where you store all the contents you were paying attention to.
+(This is in turn used to create models.
+Because some things in our life only make sense in the long term.
+A temporary storage of certain objects is required to only run a simulation on them.)